Salford City F.C.: Football league (2019–present)

 On 4 November, the club announced that former Salford player Richie Wellens, would be their new manager.
 Wellens guided Salford to victory in the rescheduled EFL Trophy final; a 0–0 draw was followed by a penalty shootout, with Salford winning 4–2 after successful penalties by Burgess, Dieseruvwe, Brandon Thomas-Asante, and Jason Lowe.
 However, Wellens' time at the club came to an end on 22 March, departing Salford by mutual consent following a run of one win in eight games.
 Gary Bowyer was his replacement in charge, signing a deal until the end of the season.

-However Bowyer managed the club's worst start to a campaign since the 2014 takeover, with no wins in the opening four games.
+However, he managed the club's worst start to a campaign since the 2014 takeover, with no wins in the opening four games.

 In October 2022, Gary Neville stepped down as the club's chief executive, being replaced by fellow co-owner Nicky Butt.

 In January 2025, they were performing well in EFL League Two, occupying third place in the league table.
 They were also successful in the early rounds of the FA Cup, winning both the first and second matches, booking a third-round encounter with Premier League title holders Manchester City at the Etihad stadium.
 With over 5,000 Salford fans making the five mile trip, the match resulted in an 8–0 defeat, the worst in the club's history.
-Despite the heavy defeat, Salford City made history by reaching the third round of the tournament for the first time in their history.
+Despite the heavy defeat, Salford City made history by reaching the third round of the tournament for the first time.